Jai-29/ID_Assignment/README.md

 ## Credits

+### Content

-### Content- The text for review was copied from [Beraparupiah](https://beraparupiah.com/ber-30-good-restaurant-review-examples-to-copy-paste) website
+- The text for review was copied from [Beraparupiah](https://beraparupiah.com/ber-30-good-restaurant-review-examples-to-copy-paste) website

+### Media

-### Media- The photos used in this site were obtained from [Freepik](https://img.freepik.com/premium-photo/burger-with-flying-elements_147620-1942.jpg?w=2000")
+- The photos used in this site were obtained from [Freepik](https://img.freepik.com/premium-photo/burger-with-flying-elements_147620-1942.jpg?w=2000)
+-
 - Another photo used in this site was obtained from [Help Zazzle](https://help.zazzle.com/hc/article_attachments/360010513393/Logos-01.png)

 ### Acknowledgements